-The Scrutiny Review: Impact of Universal Credit has been ongoing since June 2019, undertaken through the Overview and Scrutiny Committee.
-The purpose of this report is to present Members with a summary of information and evidence considered over the course of the review, enabling Members to consider and approve final recommendations.
-The findings of this review will be presented to Cabinet in February.
+The Scrutiny Review: Impact of Universal Credit took place between July 2019 and January 2020, undertaken by the Overview and Scrutiny Committee.
+The purpose of this report is to present Cabinet with a summary of information and evidence considered over the course of the review, and the final recommendations approved by the Overview and Scrutiny Committee.